 Then there are times when your impulsive child can seem totally focussed, fully absorbed in something, such as watching television, or playing video games.
 Blocking out all external sensory input from their environment, they can react in anger and frustration when interrupted.

-> Your ADD or ADHD child is struggling to process sensory impressions, and becomes easily overwhelmed in a busy environment.
+Your ADD or ADHD child could be struggling to process sensory impressions, becoming easily overwhelmed in a busy environment.
 They might seem excessively “touchy”, or highly anxious, with a nervous system constantly in a high state of alert.
 Unable to self-regulate their emotions, they react impulsively, often to seemingly small stimuli.

-> Self esteem can be damaged as your child struggles to fit into a world full of confusion.
+Self esteem can be damaged as your child struggles to fit into a world full of confusion.

 In the Classroom